zaucy/js-scripts/browser-dom/cE/README.md

 ```

 ## Browser Compatibility
 The script uses [`String.trim()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/Trim) and [`Element.classList`](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) a few times which isn't supported by a few older browsers.
-Some polyfill would be needed (or just modify the code to no use trim.)
-It also uses  which a
+Some polyfill would be needed (or just modify the code to not use them.)